Hooper's mouse

 Hooper's mouse (Peromyscus hooperi) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 It is the only member of the Peromyscus hooperi species group, and is found only in Mexico.
 The species is named for Emmett Hooper, a researcher into the taxonomy of the genus Peromyscus.

 Description

 Hooper's mouse is a medium-sized deer mouse, with a total length of 17 to 22 cm, including the 9 to 13 cm tail.
 Adults have an average weight of 22 g.
 The mouse is greyish in color, with a faint brownish tint, and has cream-colored underparts fading to white on the lower limbs.
 The tail is also darker above than below, but has only short hair.
 Females have six teats.

 Distribution and habitat

 Hooper's mouse is endemic to Mexico, where it is found only in Coahuila and in neighboring regions of San Luis Potosí and Zacatecas.
 It lives in high altitude grasslands, between about 1000 and 2000 m above sea level, above the scrublands of the Chihuahuan Desert, but below the montane chaparral habitats of the higher mountains.
 In addition to grass, this region is dominated by plants such as Dasylirion and Yucca.
 There are no subspecies.